 Right from the beginning Giovanni started showing signs of interest in the beautiful lioness.
 Eventually, after living next to each other for a long time with a lot of positive interactions, the two lions were socialised on September 19th, 2018.
 Giovanni immediately was very protective over Nora and was, at the same time, both curious towards and scared of her tail.
 As he is missing his own tail since he was very young, this was completely new to him!
 Nora felt very confident from the first moment and his 'awkward' behaviour did not put her off at all.
-The love story still continues today as the lions happily live together.
 They were meant to be together.

 Giovanni and Nora in LIONSROCK Big Cat Sanctuary